The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 The black line in Fig.~\ref{fig:fdmdg} represents the total population (resolved + lost), and is systematically higher than the blue line (resolved only).
 This indicates that a significant number of DMDGs are transient precursors to the lost state.
 Because these systems reside in the extreme survival tail of tidal evolution, the DMDG population is uniquely sensitive to numerical disruption.
 Consequently, the resolution and the associated disruption thresholds in a simulation will undoubtedly influence the predicted DMDG abundance.
 We will explore this numerical sensitivity and the impact of resolution on DMDG abundance in detail in a dedicated follow-up work (He et al. in prep).

-We identify a total of 8,499 resolved DMDGs in the \colibre L200m6 simulation at $z=0$.
-This abundance is strikingly higher than that found in previous generations of hydrodynamical simulations.
-For instance, the EAGLE simulation \citep{eagle2015} yields only $73$ such systems \citep[see also][]{Sifon2024}.
-Even after accounting for the factor of eight difference in simulation volume, \colibre predicts a number density of DMDGs roughly two orders of magnitude higher than EAGLE.
-We highlight this dramatic discrepancy as a significant finding, which may be attributed to the enhanced DM mass resolution of \colibre.
-It is expected that these DM deficient satellite galaxies must undergo extreme tidal stripping to reach such high baryon fractions, and understanding the specific formation condition that enables this state is a key objective for future research.
+We identify a total of 8,499 resolved DMDGs in the \colibre L200m6 volume at $z=0$.
+For cluster haloes with $M_{\rm host} >10^{14}\rm{M}_{\odot}$, we find an average of 33 DMDGs per host galaxy cluster.
+This abundance is substantially higher than reported in previous-generation hydrodynamical simulations, although a fully like-for-like comparison is complicated by differences in the adopted DMDG definition, host environment, and reported metric.
+Comparing number densities, the EAGLE simulation \citep{eagle2015} yields only $73$ such systems \citep[see also][]{Jing2019, Sifon2024}; even after accounting for the factor of eight difference in volume, \colibre predicts a DMDG number density roughly two orders of magnitude higher than EAGLE.
+A comparable contrast appears on a per-host basis: within The Three Hundred project, \citet{Contreras2024} identified 302 DMDGs across 324 cluster regions ($\sim1$ per cluster), against our 33 per cluster over a similar host-mass regime.
+Studies reporting satellite fractions show a similarly broad range: \citet{MDA2024} found that DMDGs comprise $1-2\%$ of satellites at $z=0$ in TNG simulations, whereas \citet{Jackson2021}, adopting the less restrictive criterion $m_{\rm halo}/m_{*} < 10$ in the higher-resolution NewHorizon simulation, reported a much larger fraction $\sim 30\%$ among satellite dwarfs.